Joan Havelange, Cozy Mystery Writer

 https://www.facebook.com/mabelmysteries

-You can also find other books by Joan Havelange by typing in her name on Amazon.
+You can also find other books by Joan Havelange by searching on Amazon.

 Yvonne Rediger researches to be sure her stories have the ring of truth.